GeorgeVassilakis/SMPy/README.md

 ## How to Run
 ### Examples
-- Pedagogical explinations are shown in the `SMPy/examples/notebooks` directory.
+- Pedagogical examples are shown in the `SMPy/examples/notebooks` directory.
-  - The two notebooks run through the SMPy algorithm on mock observations, along with it's corresponding truth file as a unit test that the algorithm correctly recovers a gaussian shear.
+  - The notebooks run SMPy on mock observations and corresponding truth data.

 ### With runner script
 1. **Prepare your configuration file**